+Yes.
 Make sure that all of your questions have been answered to your satisfaction and that you fully understand what is going to happen to you.
 You are more than welcome to visit the ward and meet the staff before you are admitted to hospital.
-Just ask your clinical nurse specialist to arrange this for you.

 If you are a smoker, it would benefit you greatly to stop smoking or cut down before you have your operation.
 This will reduce the risk of chest problems as smoking makes your lungs sensitive to the anaesthetic.
 You should also eat a balanced diet and, if you feel well enough, take some gentle exercise before the operation, as this will also help your recovery afterwards.
-Your GP, practice nurse at the surgery or doctors and nurses at the hospital will be able to give you further advice about this.
+Your GP, practice nurse at their surgery or the doctors and nurses at the hospital will be able to give you further advice about this.

 Before you come into hospital for your operation, try to organise things ready for when you come home.
-If you have a freezer, stock it with easy to prepare food.
-Arrange for relatives and friends to do your heavy work (such as changing your bed sheets, vacuuming and gardening) and to look after your children if necessary.
+If you have a freezer, stock it with easy-to-prepare food.
+Arrange for relatives and friends to do your heavy work (such as changing your bed sheets, vacuuming and gardening) and to look after your children, if necessary.
 You may wish to discuss this further with your clinical nurse specialist.

-If you have any concerns about your finances whilst you are recovering from surgery, you may wish to discuss this with your clinical nurse specialist or a social worker.
-You can do this either before admission to hospital or whilst you are recovering on the ward.
-Just ask the ward staff if you would like to see a social worker.
+If you have any concerns about your finances whilst you are recovering from surgery, you may wish to discuss this with your clinical nurse specialist.
+You can do this either before admission to hospital or whilst you are recovering in the ward.
+The Macmillan Cancer Information and Support Service, based in the hospital, will also be able to help you with concerns about finances.